 How Is Risk Assessed?

 The principal reason for managing risk in an organization is to protect the mission and assets of the organization.
 Therefore, risk management must be a management function rather than a technical function.
 It is vital to manage risks to systems.
 Understanding risk, and in particular, understanding the specific risks to a system allow the system owner to protect the information system commensurate with its value to the organization.
 The fact is that all organizations have limited resources and risk can never be reduced to zero.
 So, understanding risk, especially the magnitude of the risk, allows organizations to prioritize scarce resources.

 Risk is assessed by identifying threats and vulnerabilities, then determining the likelihood and impact of each risk.
 It’s easy, right?
 Unfortunately, risk assessment is a complex undertaking, usually based on imperfect information.
-There are many methodologies aimed at allowing risk assessment to be repeatable and give consistent results.
-The general process of risk assessment is discussed below.

 As was alluded to in the section on threats, both threat-sources and threats must be identified.
 Threats should include the threat-source to ensure accurate assessment.
 Some common threat-sources include: